GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.2.md

 <div class="text-quoted">“What do you mean...?
 Of course we're meant to you...!”</div>

 It seems like she didn't take her sister's words too well.
-Indeed, I can easily imagine how that was the very last thing she wanted to hear from Misa-nee right now.
+Indeed—I can easily imagine how that was the very last thing she wanted to hear from Misa-nee right now.

 <div class="text-quoted">“Hey, Misa-nee.
 Is this about... 'him'?”</div>